-27. A loan or credit is subject to certain conditions that the borrower must agree to.
-These conditions are called terms of credit and include:

-- (i) A specified rate of interest. - (ii) Security against the loan to recover the money if the borrower fails to repay it.
-This security is called collateral. - (iii) The assets accepted as collateral are land or property, vehicles, livestock, standing crops and bank deposits. - (iv) A borrower needs to submit certain documents like proofs of identity, residence, employment and income to avail of a loan. - (v) The lender reserves the right to sell the collateral in case of non-repayment to recover the loan amount.
+- Ans.
+A loan or credit is subject to certain conditions that the borrower must agree to.
+These conditions are called terms of credit and include: - (i) A specified rate of interest. - (ii) Security against the loan to recover the money if the borrower fails to repay it.
+This security is called collateral. - (iii) The assets accepted as collateral are land or property, vehicles, livestock, standing crops and bank deposits. - (iv) A borrower needs to submit certain documents like proofs of identity, residence, employment and income to avail of a loan. - (v) The lender reserves the right to sell the collateral in case of non-repayment to recover the loan amount. - 29.
+Explain any three steps taken by the Belgium government to accommodate regional differences.

-28. The Belgium government took several measures the accommodation of regional differences:
+Ans.
+The Belgium government took several measures the accommodation of regional differences:

-(i) The Central government had made the provision that the ministers speaking French and Belgian will be equal in the Central Government.

-- (ii) A large number of powers of the Central government were given to the state government for a better understanding of the issues and finding the best resolutions.
+- (i) The Central government had made the provision that the ministers speaking French and Belgian will be equal in the Central Government. - (ii) A large number of powers of the Central government were given to the state government for a better understanding of the issues and finding the best resolutions.
 The state governments were not subordinate to the Central government. - (iii) Brussels has a separate government where both the French and Belgian speakers have equal representation.
 The same equality was imposed on the Central government as well. - (iv) There was also a provision for the formation of community government which is elected by the members belonging to a particular language group.
 It has several powers related to educational and cultural matters.